AshrafHanyy/AshrafHanyy.github.io/content/blog/Post-graduation-blog/index.md

 And I can't begin to explain how lonely it was after my class graduated and left.
 Most of my friends got into the military or traveled abroad.

 This was quite a lonely period where I couldn't work at a new place because of my military status, so I couldn't meet new people there either, and at the same time I couldn't meet the people I used to know here since they all left after graduation.
 So most days were the same, I would go to campus, do my work, and go home.
 The place was full of people I didn't know.
 And And what made this period worse was that I had fallen out with a few people who were very close to me, for various reasons, but that is out of scope for this blog post.
+This resulted in this phase being very rough for me.

 But I am very grateful that I at least had Amr Akl as a work colleague and as a friend, as he was the only one left from my class who got hired as a TA as well and survived his military check (exempted).
 To be honest if he wasn't there I don't know how that period would have gone.
 Every bad period has one person that makes it bearable, and he was that person.

 ## Start of Spring 2026

-I went to my military check and got my exemption.
+I went to my military medical check and got my exemption.
 So, finally, I was able to work!

 This meant I could finally leave MSA.
 But...for the first time, I realized that I don't want to leave this place, it is my second home after all.
 Which was kind of strange, because I had spent the whole year before that telling everyone I was just waiting to leave.